About fields

 • In the Coveo documentation, field names are preceded by an @ character.

-For example, an indexed item doesn’t have a title associated with it.
-Therefore, the @title field is automatically populated with the item’s URL since the author didn’t provide a title.
+Another example is when an indexed item doesn’t have a title associated with it.
+The @title field is automatically populated with the item’s URL because the author didn’t provide a title.

 Field origins